filecoin-project/devgrants/open-grant-proposals/community-grant-filecoin-chinese-community-construction.md

 1000 FIL

 ## Maintenance and Upgrade Plans
-We are continue to maintenance and update the github repo, and will build more WeChat groups, regularly clean up inactive users in the group, and organize more technology, scripts, mining tutorials sharing, and also encourage open source.
+We are continue to maintain and update the github repo, and will create and manage more WeChat groups, regularly clean up inactive users in these groups, and organize more technology, scripts, mining tutorials sharing, and also encourage open source project.

 # Team